-I decided to make it an apple AND pear crisp, as I love the textural difference between the 2 fruits.
+I decided to make it an apple AND pear crisp because I love the textural difference between the 2 fruits.
 The pears get super soft and supple, while the apples– also soft of course– are a little more firm.
 I cut the pears a little smaller and kept the apples as full (and thin) slices.
-You’ll mix the fruit with only a few ingredients, as you really want their natural flavor to stand out.
+You’ll mix the fruit with only a few ingredients, just like we do with regular apple crisp.
 Oftentimes I find fruit crisps overly sweet where the fruit itself becomes an afterthought.
-Do you know what I mean?
-Here, we’ll only use 1/2 cup of brown sugar for the filling and you can reduce that amount based on how ripe and sweet your fruit is.
+Here we’ll only use 1/2 cup of brown sugar for the filling and you can reduce that amount based on how ripe and sweet your fruit is.
 So definitely give the pears and apples a taste before preparing the filling.
 Cinnamon finds its way into both layers and we’ll also add a touch of nutmeg for extra warm spice flavor.
 Tis the season!

 I only add 1/4 cup of flour to the filling.
 I find that any more than that makes your filling taste a little gummy.
 Again, we really want the fruit’s natural flavor and texture to shine though in this fruit crisp!